kubernetes/community/contributors/design-proposals/multicluster/federated-replicasets.md

 1. For each cluster FRSC calculates the number of replicas that are placed (not necessary up and running) in the cluster and the number of replicas that failed to be scheduled.
-Cluster capacity is the difference between the the placed and failed to be scheduled.
+Cluster capacity is the difference between the placed and failed to be scheduled.

 2. Order all clusters by their weight and hash of the name so that every time we process the same replica-set we process the clusters in the same order.